AWSGoPokes/aws-iot/README.md

 ** The motivation to help rural people led us to RuralCare, an innovative mobile app that combines the power of mobile app, cloud computing, and wireless sensors to benefits rural residents and healthcare providers. **

 ## What it does
-Ruralcare aims at providing a home health service which has:
+Ruralcare aims at providing a home health service which has following features:
-Features:
 -	Monitor biomedical data of human.
 -	Detect body activities via motion sensor
 -	Monitor hydration via drinking sound detection
 -	Monitor negative emotion via heart signal
 -	Provide doctors/caregivers a visually real-time health metrics
 -	Provide healthcare delivery via video call from doctors or home robot assistant
 ## How we built it
 ### Wearable unit